JJFelix/customer-management/README.md

 ## CI + Automated CD
 - Continuous Integration has been done using Github actions to automatically run tests and generate coverage reports on every push or pull request.
-- Defined in the *.github/workflows/ci.yml* file
+- Defined in the *.github/workflows/ci_cd.yml* file

-- Continuous Deployment has been done using Render, a freemium hosting platform that automatically deploys the application on push or pull request to the connected Github repository.
+- Continuous Deployment has been done to **Render**, a freemium hosting **PaaS - Platform as a Service**.
+The application is automatically deployed to Render on push or pull request to the connected Github repository.
+- The entire CI//CD pipeline has been defined in the *.github/workflows/ci_cd.yml* file